Rosemary Oil for Hair Growth: 2021 Guide

 4. Genotoxicity.

-Essentially, the researchers wanted to understand how rosemary oil interacts with a variety of organisms and the larger role in can play in human health.
+Essentially, the researchers wanted to understand how rosemary oil interacts with a variety of organisms and the larger role it can play in human health.

 Antimicrobial Effects

 In the first part, researchers introduced rosemary to various mono- and polymicrobial biofilms to test its inhibitory effects.
-The extract had growth inhibition effects on all the tested cultures, and even eliminated C. albicans and P. aeruginosa entirely:
+The extract had growth inhibition effects on all the tested cultures, and even eliminated C. albicans and P. aeruginosa:

 Inhibitory effects of rosemary extract on microorganisms